kitten/fluorine/docs/api/dispatcher.md

 ### Arguments

-- `input`: Either an agenda, a thunk, a promise, or an action.
+- `input`: Either an agenda, a promise, or an action.

 ### Returns